Paris goes car-free for a day on Sunday

-PARIS, Sept 26 (Reuters) - Central Paris goes car-free on Sunday as part of its fight against air pollution, at a time when the Volkswagen emissions scandal again turns the spotlight on diesel and the air pollutants it produces.
+PARIS (Reuters) - Central Paris goes car-free on Sunday as part of its fight against air pollution, at a time when the Volkswagen (VOWG_p.DE) emissions scandal again turns the spotlight on diesel and the air pollutants it produces.

-The French capital’s central arrondissements and areas around landmarks such as the Eiffel Tower and Champs Elysees will be free from car noise and exhaust fumes, allowing people to stroll, cycle or skate between 0900 GMT and 1600 GMT.
+The French capital’s central arrondissements and areas around landmarks such as the Eiffel Tower and Champs Elysees will be free from car noise and exhaust fumes, allowing people to stroll, cycle or skate between 0500 ET and 1300 ET.

 Exceptions are allowed for taxis, buses and emergency vehicles.
 Paris has occasionally closed selected roads to traffic in the past, but not as large an area as will be covered on Sunday.